-If a node v is both source-adjacent and sink-adjacent, then at least one of the arcs (s, v) or (v, t) can be pre-processed out of the graph by sending a flow of $\min\{c{sv}, c{vt}\}$ along the path $s \to v \to t$.
+If a node v is both source-adjacent and sink-adjacent, then at least one of the arcs (s, v) or (v, t) can be pre-processed out of the graph by sending a flow of min $\{c{sv}, c{vt}\}$ along the path $s \to v \to t$.
 This flow eliminates at least one of the arcs (s, v) and (v, t) in the residual graph.
 We henceforth assume w.l.o.g. that no node is both source-adjacent and sink-adjacent.

-The simple initialization creates a set of source-adjacent nodes with excess, and a set of sink-adjacent nodes with deficit.
+The simple initialization creates a set of source-adjacent nodes with excess, and a set of sinkadjacent nodes with deficit.
 All other arcs have zero flow, and the set of current arcs is selected to be empty.
 Thus, each node is a singleton component for which it serves as the root, even if it is balanced (with 0-deficit).

 A second type of initialization is obtained by saturating all arcs in the graph.
 The process of saturating all arcs could create nodes with excesses or deficits.
+Again, the set of current arcs is Figure 29: (a) Components before merger (b) Before pushing flow along admissible path from r_i to r_j (c) New components generated when arc (u, v) leaves the current forest due to insufficient residual capacity.

-Again, the set of current arcs is empty, and each node is a singleton component for which it serves as the root.
+empty, and each node is a singleton component for which it serves as the root.
 We refer to this as the saturate-all initialization scheme.